triton-inference-server/server/README.rst

 client libraries) from releases prior to 1.0.0 you should edit and rebuild those as necessary to match the version 1.0.0 APIs.

-These inferfaces will maintain backwards compatibility for all future 1.x.y releases (see below for exceptions):
+The following inferfaces will maintain backwards compatibility for all future 1.x.y releases (see below for exceptions):

 * Model configuration as defined in `model_config.proto
   <https://github.com/NVIDIA/tensorrt-inference-server/blob/master/src/core/model_config.proto>`_.